Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Operations: ingress and egress, staffing, concessions
 - Technology: supporting these systems

 Analytics can even assist in tasks outside of core business functions such as human resources.
 For instance, you can optimize staffing or compensation packages.
-It can also mean many different things.
 Ad hoc analytic tasks typically involve nothing more than a simple spreadsheet that organizes the data.
-Techniques and application are varied and may include a number of techniques:
+Techniques and application are varied and may include techniques such as:

 - Segmentation
 - Simulation